crabominable/teppa-full-stack-test/README.md

 ### Backend:

-TypeScript as a language, Express for managing routes and backend middleware and Google's FireStore as a database.
+TypeScript as a language, Express for managing routes and backend middleware, Joi for validations and Google's FireStore as a database.

 ### Frontend:

-React on the frontend with Axios for managing requests and Redux for the global state.
+React on the frontend with Axios for managing requests, Joi for validations and Redux for the global state.

 ### CI/CD, Deploy and integration: